-• President's Choice Children's Charity (the "Charity") believes nothing will create better conditions for success than feeding and nourishing children.
-In 2017, the Charity announced a commitment of \$150 million over the next decade to tackle childhood hunger and deliver nutrition education to children across Canada through two new strategic pillars: (a) Feed Kids Good Food to fuel their day; and (b) Feed Kids Knowledge to empower them to make healthier, more responsible and better informed food choices.
-As one of Canada's largest charitable funders of school nutrition programs and through new and existing partnerships, the Charity will feed and help teach children the importance of nutrition and how it affects their well-being.
-The Charity has been fighting childhood hunger since 2008 and over that time has granted over \$33 million to organizations that fed over 450,000 children annually.

-- SHOPPERS LOVE.
+- President's Choice Children's Charity (the "Charity") believes nothing will create better conditions for success than feeding and nourishing children.
+In 2017, the Charity announced a commitment of \$150 million over the next decade to tackle childhood hunger and deliver nutrition education to children across Canada through two new strategic pillars: (a) Feed Kids Good Food to fuel their day; and (b) Feed Kids Food Knowledge to empower them to make healthier, more responsible and better informed food choices.
+As Canada's largest charitable funder of school nutrition programs and through new and existing partnerships, the Charity will feed and help teach children the importance of nutrition and how it affects their well-being.
+The Charity has been tackling childhood hunger since 2008 and over that time has granted more than \$54 million to organizations that fed over 500,000 children annually. - SHOPPERS LOVE.
 YOU.
 Putting Women's Health First is committed to helping women stay focused on being their best in body, mind and spirit.
 The program shares the expertise of its partners at leading women's health organizations, offers new health resources, and connects women with others in support of local women's health initiatives across Canada.
-Over the past six years, SHOPPERS LOVE.
-YOU. has contributed \$60 million, benefiting over 200,000 Canadian women. - Feeding Hungry People: Each of the Company's grocery stores is paired with a local food bank.
+Over the past eight years, SHOPPERS LOVE.
+YOU. has contributed \$70 million, benefiting more than 250,000 Canadian women. - Feeding Hungry People.
+Each of the Company's participating grocery stores is paired with a local food bank.
 These food banks are supported throughout the year, including through bi-annual food drives.
-In 2017, over 1.8 million pounds of food and \$2.9 million was contributed to foods banks across the country.
+In 2018, more than 1.8 million pounds of food and \$3.4 million was contributed to foods banks across the country.